HairyDuck/Synthetix-Transcript-Downloader/README.md

 1. Launch the Synthetix Transcript Downloader application.
 2. Enter your Synthetix credentials and API keys in the Settings tab.
 (Note that you should use a service account otherwise, you will need to login on the console first to avoid MFA.
 Speak to your account manager about getting a service account)
 3. Click the "Save" button to save your settings.
-4. Go back to the Main tab and select the date range you wish to capture date from.
+4. Go back to the Main tab and select the date range you wish to capture data from.
 5. Click the "Get Transcripts" button to log in and fetch the chat IDs.
 6. The chat IDs will be displayed in the log window.
 7. The application will automatically download and save the transcripts for each chat ID.